 The university offers very limited student space, but some functions deserve more space than others.
 All ENDY teaching assistants are normally assigned an office desk for the purpose of preparing lessons and meeting with students.
-Desk space for this purpose is assigned with Anthropology or Geoscience space in Old Main, r Ozark Hal, or the Old Geology buildingl.
+Desk space for this purpose is assigned with Anthropology or Geosciences space in Ozark Hall or space provided by a specific advisor.
 ENDY students working on research projects funded under university grants also normally use lab space for that function.
 Less available is space for non-GA ENDY students or for doctoral student dissertation research.
 When asking to use space, be prepared to specify the size and kind of space requested, whether computer or other equipment connections are involved, the times of day the space is to be used, and similar details.
 Every attempt will be made to match student space needs with available facilities.